schizoschizo/nba-stat-visualizer/README.md

 # 🏀 NBA Player Effectiveness Visualizer

-This C++ project is a command-line application that allows users to input an NBA player's name, position, field goal percentage, and 3-point shooting percentage.
+This C++ project allows users to input any NBA player's name, position, field goal percentage, and 3-point shooting percentage.
 It then displays a visual chart of the player's shooting effectiveness directly in the terminal.
-The project demonstrates core C++ concepts and is suitable for inclusion in a developer portfolio.
+The project demonstrates core C++ concepts and is able to be built on and expanded easily.

 ## 🎯 Project Goals

 - Use **C++ classes and inheritance**
-- Apply **file I/O (streams)** to save player data
 - Implement **data validation and error handling**
 - Visualize data using basic ASCII graphics
 - Practice **modular design** and clean coding principles